cloudfoundry/capi-k8s-release/src/cf-api-controllers/README.md

 ## How do I run tests???

 1. Ensure you have installed [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) assets somewhere
+    - Run `make test` to install kubebuilder dependencies to `/usr/local/kubebuilder/bin` (this will run as root to install there)
     - If you installed in `/usr/local/kubebuilder/bin`, you're all set
     - If you install it elsewhere, ensure you set `KUBEBUILDER_ASSETS` to that path
 1. Simply run the tests: `go test -v ./...`
+    - Can also continue to use `make test` to run tests as well